 — Thursday 30th July 2020

+The exhibition will feature works seen in the 2019 documentary "Can Art Stop a Bullet: William Kelly's Big Picture".
 Directed by Mark Street and produced by Fiona Cochrane, the feature length documentary was filmed across five continents and features interviews with artists, activists, philosophers and writers including Martin Sheen, A.C.
 Grayling, Ian McLean and Sasha Grishin.
 It tells the story behind many of the works in the artist's 2016 commission for the State Library of Victoria - a 3-storey-high banner exhibited in the LaTrobe Reading Room - and, in doing so, reveals the artist’s long career in art and activism.

 To register your interest for the exhibition, let us know by clicking here.